Mass Effect Andromeda – Nerfed Llamas Review – “Pathfinder, you have new email at your terminal…”

 - The whole narrative is based on a conceit that I not only didn’t buy, but also thought was lazy writing.
 The whole story hinges on the aforementioned dark energy cloud (named the Scourge in the game) that has caused all sorts of trouble for the Heleus Cluster.
 The problem with this, is that it is used as a catch all for just about everything.
 Can’t contact someone?
 The Scourge is blocking communications.
 Flew too close to the Scourge?
 Now your ship is damaged and you have to make repairs.
 Now the golden worlds are no longer habitable?
 That datgum Scourge wrecked their environments.
 There’s no other aliens in the entire cluster beside the Kett and the Angarans… you guessed it!
 The Scourge destroyed the viability of the planets which means that no other aliens could have survived except for the Kett because they are not indigenous to the cluster and the Angarans because they are the only species that survived the Scourge in the first place.
 With a “bad” alien race and a “good” alien race, it make Mass Effect Andromeda feel like an episode of Star Trek.
 That’s not a dig, as I happen to love Star Trek, but I am used to Mass Effect feeling like a season’s worth of Star Trek episodes, not just one super long episode.
 The Kett are boring, and really don’t factor into much other than cannon fodder and plot tropes.
 This leaves the Angarans holding the bags in terms of being interesting and new.
 The good news is that the Angarans are a wonderful and fascinating species.
 The bad news is there should have been at least three or four other alien species introduced in this game, and because there wasn’t we get to deal with the same old crap that we were dealing with in the Shepard Trilogy (mistreated Krogans, a rogue sect working against the initiative, another underworld overlord to appease, ).
 Frankly speaking, I would have much preferred meeting multiple new alien cultures and having a story that had me creating uneasy alliances with them, as opposed to having Angarans be the only culture to deal with.

 - Mass Effect Andromeda has no 2nd act.
 It goes from the first act, to the third act, and then it just simply ends with a whimper.
 There is no sense of urgency in the game and nothing feels like it is at stake.
 Sure, the game tells you that everyone will die if you fail to make the golden planets habitable, but there is never any sense of consequence in the follow through.
 No major 2nd act event happens to propel you into the finale, you just go there because it is the next mission not because you have to or need to.
 On top of that, it feels as if the legitimate ending to Mass Effect Andromeda is being held back as DLC.
 This is not a new concept to BioWare, as they did a similar thing with Dragon Age Inquisition.
 The key difference here is that DA:I felt like a complete story before they added a huge DLC finale, whereas ME:A feels as if they just decided to end the game because… why not?
 Mind you, I’m not talking about the length of the over all game.
 I dropped well over 100 hours into my first play through, and I’ve already started a second as the other twin.
 I’m talking about the focus of the main narrative.
 This ties back into my first point, the conceit for this game effectively ties the narrative’s hands behind its back.
 It feels so painfully linear, and with only the Angarans and Kett to carry the crux of the story intrigue, it feels short and exceptionally “one note” in comparison to other games in the Mass Effect series.
 This lack of a second act really bothers me, because I can’t figure out why there wasn’t more focus on the main story in the game, especially in regards to the nuts and bolts set up for the finale that is missing.
-We literally go from the main story set up, to locate the huge MacGuffin an end the game.
+We literally go from the main story set up, to locate the huge MacGuffin and then BOOM – end the game.
 By the time you get to the end, it stops terribly abrupt, like Halo 2 abruptly, with a message that reads, “Oh hai, the game is ending now but you can still travel around and explore afterwards if ya’d like.”
 When I received that message (which I clearly just jokingly paraphrased), I remember thinking, “wait… what?
 Are you serious?”
 It didn’t feel earned and again it wasn’t all that rewarding.
 The final mission was a fun play, and the waves of enemies were challenging, but there never felt like there was anything at stake because I never believed, not even for a second, that I was going to lose or that I would have to endure a major teammate loss in order to win.
 Also, while beating the final story mission in the game you are introduced to a whole new beautiful area that you get to play around in for a few minutes with the Nomad, but you can’t go explore it after the fact, which means the vast majority of post game content is not all that thrilling.
 For a game that specifically allows for post game continuation, it feels strange that there isn’t more than a few minutes of post game content.
 The after game exploration mainly lets you finish any side quests that you may not have completed.
 Again, it feels like BioWare blatantly set this up for some big story driven DLC expansions that will be possibly coming soon.
 Mark my words, if they come we will get one DLC to help the missing Quarian ark, and another will be to explore the hidden mysteries of Meridian (that is already there in the game but you can’t go right now… because reasons).

 I have a question and an observation: